Ryan Donaldson: Hartlepool United

 Donaldson signed for Hartlepool United on a two-year deal in June 2017.

 After his first season, Donaldson was made available for transfer by manager Matthew Bates.
 However, he was back in favour and made team captain under new manager Craig Hignett and signed a contract extension in May 2019.

 Donaldson scored what proved to be the decisive penalty in a 5–4 shoot-out win over Torquay United in the 2021 National League promotion final.
 This helped Hartlepool to return to the EFL after a four-year absence and secured the club's first promotion in 14 years.

 On 13 July 2021, Donaldson left Hartlepool after turning down a deal to stay at the club.

 Morpeth Town

 On 16 July 2021, Donaldson signed for Morpeth Town.

+Blyth Spartans

+On 18 June 2024, Donaldson joined Northern Premier League Premier Division side Blyth Spartans.
+He departed the club in December 2024.

+Ashington

+In January 2025, Donaldson signed for Ashington.

 International career

 In the summer of 2007, Donaldson was called up to the England U17 squad and made his debut on 31 July at the Nordic Championships, helping them to a third-place finish.
 He took part in the Algarve Tournament the following summer and England's unsuccessful 2008 UEFA European Under-17 Championship qualifying campaign.

-Donaldson was promoted to the U19's and made his debut in September 2009.
+Donaldson was promoted to the U19s and made his debut in September 2009.
 He started and scored the opening goal in a 3–1 win over Slovenia.

-He played regularly during the U19's run to the European Championship semi-final before they were defeated 3–1 by Spain.
+He played regularly during the U19s' run to the European Championship semi-final before they were defeated 3–1 by Spain.